akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 Choose this option for your App whenever it represents a data flow entering the PIM.
 For example, select this option if the connected App mainly creates or updates PIM data, such as products, product models, assets, or reference entities.

-If you choose this option, the Data flows dashboard will focus on this app's data pushed **inside** the PIM.
+If you choose this option, the Data flows dashboard will focus on this App's data pushed **inside** the PIM.

 ::: info
 With this flow type, you can connect ERP, DAM, or MDM.